saf-dmitry/taskpaper-mode/scripting.md

-# Scripting
+# Scripting Guide

 This document covers some areas where users can automate and extend the functionality of TaskPaper mode using predefined hooks and API functions.

 ## API Functions

 Following API functions can be used to automate and extend TaskPaper mode.
-For details see the documentation string of these functions.
+For details see the documentation strings of these functions.

 ### Outline Mapping and Traversing